Soothe your baby’s bum that all-natural way with this easy homemade nappy rash cream recipe.

 Whilst the mixture is still liquid, pour into jars.
 You will have about 300ml of mixture, so the number of jars you fill will depend on their size.

 Once in the jars, the mixture will begin to set.
 Sometimes the honey can settle to the bottom of the mixture, so you might like to stir each jar occasionally as the balm sets.

 When the balm has completely cooled it will have a waxy cream-like consistency.
 It will be easy to apply to your baby’s bottom after each nappy change.

 You can apply this homemade nappy rash cream liberally after each nappy change to prevent nappy rash.

 The beeswax provides a natural barrier to help protect your baby’s bottom.
 Meanwhile, the almond and avocado oil will nourish the skin.

 Tea tree oil and honey are both natural antiseptics.
 They both have strong healing elements and can help to heal mild nappy rash if it occurs.

 However, if the rash worsens or fails to heal, I would recommend seeking out petrochemical-free pawpaw or calendula ointment.
 Naturally, if you are worried about the rash you should always seek medical advice.

 Thanks very much, Summer.
 I’m looking forward to trying this out.
 I think it would make a great balm for adult irritated skin too as well as babies’ bottoms!
+You can also check out chamomile nappy rash remedy, and my sustainable parenting tips for more ideas on how to be a green parent.
 And if you have any beeswax left over, then do try out my beeswax food wrap DIY.
 It’s a great way to preserve food without plastic.